vburlbl/cleantalk-spam-protect/readme.txt

 Plugin by default pass pingbacks without any checks.
 All trackbacks will be blocked if the sender have spam activity.

 = Should I use another antispam plugins? =
-Use other antispam plugins not necessarily, because CleanTalk stops up to 100% of spam bots.
+CleanTalk stops up to 100% of spam bots, so you can disable other anti spam plugins (especially CAPTCHA like anti spam plugins).
 In some cases several anti-spam plugins can conflict, so it will be better use just one plugin.

 = The plugin WordPress MultiUser (WPMU or WordPress network) compatible? = The plugin is WordPress MultiUser (WPMU or WordPress network) compatible.
 Each blog in multisite environment has individual anit spam options for spam bots protection.